-Candidates may not make written notes during their preparation time.
-They may take the role play card they have prepared into the examination room.
+Candidates may take the role play card they have prepared into the examination room.
 However, they may not take the role play card away with them once the examination is over.

-- (b) Unless there are exceptional circumstances (eg speech impediments), each situation should be carried out in full.
+- (b) Unless there are exceptional circumstances (eg speech impediments) each situation should be carried out in full.
 If the candidate cannot handle one of the tasks set, the teacher/examiner should not leave too long a pause but should lead the candidate on to the next task. - (c) Should a candidate miss out a task, the teacher/examiner should try to guide him/her back to it, in as natural a way as possible.
 It does not matter to moderators that this may lead to tasks occurring in a different order, as long as they are all attempted. - (d) The roles of the candidate and teacher/examiner are indicated on the cards.
 Teacher/examiners are asked to prepare the situations carefully so that the candidate's tasks follow on naturally from the teacher/examiner's response.
 Usually, the teacher/examiner has to initiate the dialogue.
 The teacher/examiner is to assume the role of a well-disposed native speaker with no knowledge of the candidate's first language.
 Suggested responses are given on pages 13-18 of this document.

-For mark scheme, see Table A of the Marking Instructions.
+For marking pattern, see Table A of the Marking Instructions.